canopas/splito/README.md

 - Track Expenses:
   - Add expenses as they occur, detailing the amount, who paid, and any relevant notes.
 - Split Costs:
-  - Use its flexible splitting options to divide expenses fairly among the group members.
+  - It uses flexible splitting options to divide expenses fairly among group members.
+- Payment Settlements:
+  - Settle up the payment with any other group member as any payment occurs.

 </details>

 ## Requirements
 Make sure you have the latest stable version of Xcode installed.
-You can then proceed by cloning this repository to Xcode.
+You can then go ahead with cloning this repository to Xcode.

 To run Splito locally, you'll need:
 - iOS (version 16.4 or higher)